Wabri/old_dotfiles/README.md

     * k -> play
     * l -> next song
     * s -> toggle pause and play
     * q or Escape -> return to default mode

+4. ContentMove -> move workspace or containers from output to another:

+    * l -> move container to right
+    * h -> move container to left
+    * Shift + l -> move workspace to right
+    * Shift + h -> move workspace to left
+    * q or Escape -> return to default mode

 ### Install